kodecocodes/english-style-guide/README.md

 We use **sentence case** for subheadings in books, whereas articles use Title Case.
 That means that only the first letter and proper nouns are capitalized in book subheadings.
 * **Books**: Where to go from here?
 * **Articles**: Where to Go From Here?

-## Serial (Oxford) Commas

-In general, digital copy looks best when the serial comma is NOT used.
-This is the general direction followed by several (but not all!) modern style manuals.

-An example of the serial comma in use: "Ray wrote three posts, two product reviews, and a scathing exposé on Android."

-The preferred practice is to remove the final comma in the list of elements (the one usually before the 'and', 'or' or 'nor' ): "Ray wrote three posts, two product reviews and a scathing exposé on Android."

-However, retain the extra comma when necessary to avoid ambiguity: "Ray loves his employees, Tim Cook and Steve Ballmer."
-Well, we're pretty sure Tim Cook and Steve Ballmer don't work for Ray (just yet), so leave the comma in to be clear: "Ray loves his employees, Tim Cook, and Steve Ballmer."

-But beware - the presence of AND following a comma does not imply a serial comma is in use: "Ray continues to throw fits when he sees a serial comma in use, and it's really nervewracking for editors to see their fearless leader in such a despondent state."
-Here you have two independent clauses that could be written as two separate sentences without losing meaning: "Ray continues to throw fits when he sees a serial comma in use.
-It's really nervewracking for editors to see their fearless leader in such a despondent state."
-However, the two share a common idea or thread and you can join them with a comma and a conjunction as I did above.